 A career rich with a range of creations – completed or yet to come – global fame and tireless protean inventiveness should never overshadow the essential, Philippe Starck has a mission, a vision: that creation, whatever form it takes, must improve the lives of as many people as possible.

 Pierre Yovanovitch is an artist that use traditional french craftsmen to create unique interiors and pieces made of noble materials such as marble, stone, metals or copper.
 The Architectural Digest qualified his work as purely “Made in France” and was named on the 100 best interior designers list and on the prestigious AD100 list in 2010.
 Pierre Yovanovitch was born in 1965 in Nice on the French Riviera.
 He did not start his career in design but in fashion and worked for the studios of Pierre Cardin between 1990 and 2000 both in Brussels and Paris.
 His own agency was opened in 2001 under the name of “Pierre Yovanovitch, Interior designer” and worked in France, Belgium, Switzerland, Great Britain, Israel and USA.
 In 2016, the agency moved into a private Hotel in the 2nd arrondissement of Paris and opened an office on Madison Avenue in New York in 2018.

 Pierre-Yves Rochon (PYR) was founded in Paris in 1979 to create interior design solutions for luxury hospitality and residential environments.
-Every aspect of the guest experience is enhanced by a seamless integration of each property’s location, culture and history with its design.
+Every aspect of the guest experience is enhanced by seamless integration of each property’s location, culture and history with its design.
 PYR has been entrusted with iconic historic landmarks as well as cutting-edge developments around the world as a direct result of the creative integrity, authenticity and craftsmanship they bring to every project.

 Their design achievements deliver award-winning results for major international hospitality brands such as Four Seasons, Ritz-Carlton, Waldorf Astoria, Fairmont, St. Regis, Peninsula, Shangri-La, Sofitel, InterContinental, and numerous boutique hotels.
 In addition, PYR has created restaurant environments for some of the world’s most innovative chefs, such as Joël Robuchon, Alain Ducasse, Paul Bocuse, Gérard Boyer, and Jean-Georges Vongerichten.

 Designer Ramy Fischler’s firm RF Studio has recently completed the refurbishing of a duplex apartment in a listed building on Place de Colombie, in Paris’ 16th arrondissement, France.
 Like a skilful magician, Fischler’s artful transformation combines traditional elements with forward-thinking design interventions, creating a multi-layered interior that reinvents the apartment’s history and original aesthetic, firmly rooting it into the present day, as a result.

 When it comes to interior design, Sarah Lavoine uses similar principles as she does while dressing herself.
 In her design projects, Sarah Lavoine never tries to look vulgar and she works the total look.
 The designer does her best and knows how to mix and combine different items.
 According to her opinion, there is nothing worse than when an entire room – or worse, an entire house – is designed with one theme all over.
 Being the ultimate ambassador of a new «art de vivre à la française», Sarah Lavoine has a brand new project: an amazing book titled «Chez Moi: Decorating Your Home and Living Like a Parisienne», where she shares her knowledge in the design field, and teaches us how to get the Parisian style in our own interiors.

 Architect of a certain French “art de vivre” and spirit of luxury, Sybille de Margerie has achieved with panache a plethora of projects around the world.
-Luxury hotels, boutique hotels, restaurants and spa, chalets and exclusive residences mark out this passionate path.
+Luxury hotels, boutique hotels, restaurants and spas, chalets and exclusive residences mark out this passionate path.

 Tristan Auer is a prevailing force in the interior design world who came of age under icons like Christian Liaigre.
-He is an entrepreneurial interior architect who founded his own studio in 2002, which specializes in ultra high-end residences, boutique hotels and retail, as well as bespoke furniture design.
+He is an entrepreneurial interior architect who founded his own studio in 2002, which specializes in ultra-high-end residences, boutique hotels and retail, as well as bespoke furniture design.
 A couturier, Tristan’s signature panache can be found across the globe.
 As Principal of Wilson Associates’ Paris atelier, he will oversee the firm’s “hautest” design projects across Europe.
 The designer says: “I like to embark on adventures with my clients.
 The goal is to let design and decoration soften their lives.”

 Did you enjoy our article about Paris Top 20 Interior Designers?
 Stay updated with the best news about trends, interior design trends, and furniture luxury brands, you must sign up our Newsletter and receive it in your email – free of charges, the latest and the most exclusive content from BRABBU Blog.